kmaida/angular-mediacheck/README.md

 ### Root App Component

-Your root app component might look something like this:
+Your root app component then sets the data in `MqviewService` based on its use of `MediacheckService`.
+The code might look something like this:

 ```
 import { Component, OnInit } from '@angular/core';